 Going from a unit of two to being alone takes getting used to.
 You're kinda "hanging out" in life.
-No goals, because.... what's the use, nothing to look forward to, because everything you had planned went to shit in a heartbeat (or the loss of one) no schedule, because there's only you to make decisions for, and that seems a concept you don't seem to be able to get your head around.... but life keeps knocking on the door you want to nail shut, keeps intruding into your pain, your memories, your thoughts and utter hopelessness.
-It keeps knocking in the form of people lovingly checking on you (YES they Are appreciated!!), bills that need taken care of, things that need figured out but you don't comprehend what needs done, a house that is filling up with dustbunnies, and your body telling you to keep it going.
+No goals, because.... what's the use, nothing to look forward to, because everything you had planned went to shit in a heartbeat (or the loss of one) no schedule, because there's only you to make decisions for, and that seems a concept you don't seem to be able to get your head around.... but life keeps knocking on a door you want to nail shut, it keeps intruding into your pain, your memories, your thoughts and utter hopelessness.
+It keeps knocking in the form of people lovingly checking on you (YES they Are appreciated!!), bills that need taken care of, things that need figured out but you don't comprehend what needs done, a house that is filling up with dustbunnies, and your body telling you to keep it going, while all you want to do, is hold your heart just one more time, see that dimple when he's teasing you, feel his arms around you when you're having a touch time, which, is all the time at this point.

-So, the first couple of days, you give in, and eat what's in the house.... when the fridge is empty, you "upgrade" to the freezer and when that too only has icecubes and coolpacks, kept company by some mystery meals, you really don't want to get acquainted with, you go to the store, and buy for 2, during the week that follows, you throw part of it away, because it went bad, you realise your freezer is still empty, so you freeze the rest and you try to figure out what to do for food, go to the store and do it all over again, only this time, you remember to freeze at least some of the stuff in smaller portions and before it goes bad...
+So, the first couple of days, you give in, and eat what's in the house.... when the fridge is empty, you "upgrade" to the freezer mixed with what's in the pantry and when the freezer only has icecubes and coolpacks, kept company by some mystery meals, you really don't want to get acquainted with, you go to the store, and buy for 2.
+During the week that follows, you throw part of it away, because it went bad, since you didn't feel like eating.
+You realise your freezer is still empty, so you freeze the rest and you try to figure out what to do for food, go to the store and do it all over again, only this time, you remember to freeze at least some of the stuff in smaller portions and before it goes bad...
 The cracker isle becomes your "go to" followed by the meat and cheeses, yoghurt and packaged soup, so things don't go bad if you don't want to eat for a day or two......
 Yep, it's a thing.
 You're not starving yourself on purpose, eating is just not a big thing in your life.
-You have more time than you know what to do with, because the caring for your loved one is not necessary anymore, the hobbies you used to enjoy together, don't have ANY appeal, let alone the same it had when shared, your voice becomes rusty, because there's no one to talk to in the house, and going out is too much of a chore, even though you have nothing to do and are just floating around alone in a space meant for two.
+You have more time than you know what to do with, because the caring for your loved one is not necessary anymore, the hobbies you used to enjoy together, don't have ANY appeal, and none are feeling the same as when they were shared.
+Your voice becomes rusty, because there's no one to talk to in the house and sometimes you go days without speaking, you're not letting anybody into the house anyway, if anybody shows up at all, because their life goes on after the initial mourning and they get busy.
+Going out is too much of a chore, even though you have nothing to do and are just floating around alone in a space meant for two wondering if this way of living, is actually living or just waiting to be reunited with the other half of your soul...

-And than survival instinct kicks in.... your house is still a mess, you still don't feel like "peopling" but you finally figure out, that you're going to have to eat, if you want to keep "being", however miserable, you're gut tells you to "move it" so you pull some of the stuff from the fridge, throw it together in a pan, and eat.... you do this for a while before you realise that trying to figure out something to eat, takes a little bit of the time you're dreading, and your shopping lists become more structures.
-You still buy for 2, because that's what you've done for the last 40 years, but you start making smaller meals and freeze half of it for a day when you don't want to think and just feed your body.
+And than after a while, survival instinct kicks in.... the house is still too quiet, it's still a mess, you still don't feel like "peopling" but you finally figure out, that you're going to have to eat, if you want to keep "being here", however miserable your existence is, you're gut tells you to "move it" so you pull some of the stuff from the fridge, throw it together in a pan, and eat.... you do this for a while before you realise that trying to figure out something to eat, takes a little bit of the time you're dreading, and your shopping lists become more structured.
+I still buy for 2, because that's what I've done for the last 40 years and my head's not really in the game or even functioning, but I started making smaller meals and freeze half of it for a day when I don't want to think and just feed my body.
 Quick warm up and be done.
+And as for an eating schedule?
+Forget it!
+I've been cooking "dinner" anytime between 2 o'clock in the afternoon till 4,30 in the morning.
+I eat when I'm hungry, sometimes once a day, sometimes 4 times.... but I'm eating and cooking most days.

 I am NOT going to put pictures with the recipes for the simple reason that what I envision it to look like, rarely pans out, even though a lot of the times, the taste is perfect, so..... if you expect apetizing professionally looking pictures of great dishes and intricate recipes.... you're on the wrong blog page.
 If you just want to look at food-for-one a little different.... come on in!
 And the good thing?
 It's easy to scale up for when you have company, or want to freeze a couple of servings for those days you really don't want to do anything but turn a knob, get comfy and sit down to eat.